-Where: William S. Richardson School of Law Library Lobby
+Where: University of Hawaiʻi School of Law Library Lobby

-* Light refreshments will be served on a first come, first served basis.
+* Light refreshments (chili) will be served on a first-come, first-served basis.